TheJP/factorio-cpu/Architecture.md

 | `JGT label` | location 56 |  86 | Jump to label if both S and Z flags are not set.
 (Used with CMP for "jump if greater than".)

 `location` in the table above is an i24 (24 bit signed integer).
 If the jump condition is true, `location` is added to IP (instruction pointer register).

+Note: The smallest addressable space is 32 bits.
+This is other than most machines, which can address down to the byte space (smallest addressable space equal to 8 bit).
+When computing correct locations for jump instructions, this has to be considered too: an increase of 1 in location equals the skip of 32 bit in memory.

 ### Stack